 Our second adventure: This would probably be the trip from Waspám back to Puerto.
 There were eight of us crammed in a Kia Soul overnight for eight or nine hours.
 We moved none at all, and sweat was a constant thing.
 And there was a wee bit of an awkwardness factor, but having lived in Nicaragua, the awkwardness factor was nearly nonexistent in my book.
 The heat was sweltering during our 45-minute break for our driver to sleep.
 I couldn’t sleep a peep.
 Oh, and my friend and I both almost got carsick toward the start of the trip, but were healed miraculously.
 (This is a really cool story that I won’t tell today)

 Oh, speaking of sickness, we all were attacked in some way, shape, or form physically.
-On top of the little carsickness incident, our friend’s 10-year-old Jehoiada got something that seems like food poisoning for a day, I nearly passed out a couple times, and we were all suffering from magnesium and potassium deficiencies (due to the overload of sodium we were having in our bottled water), which caused everything from hyperness to excruciating foot cramps.
+On top of the little carsickness incident, our friend’s 10-year-old Jehoiada got some strange unidentifiable bug for a day, I nearly passed out a couple times, and we were all suffering from magnesium and potassium deficiencies (due to the overload of sodium we were having in our bottled water), which caused everything from hyperness to excruciating foot cramps.

 But I am in no way complaining!
 These stories are just parts of the adventure that was our lives for a couple weeks.